Ahmadchrf/iata-data-pipeline/README.md

 * Run data validation checks in step 2 and log them in a dedicated CloudWatch log group for the entire project.
 * If the project evolves and data ingestion becomes more frequent, we could consider introducing an Iceberg layer.
 For the moment it's overkilled.
 * Align with IATA naming conventions for S3 buckets, including account ID, region, or any specific internal rules.
+* We can also rename our columns to comply with snake_case naming convention.

 **Repo Explanation**